digas99/wanikani-kanji-highlighter/README.md

 ### Content
 - Kanji Highlighting is now faster because Chrome Storage is no longer used while browsing
 - Added Kanji drawing animation to Subject Details Popup
+- Added new customization options (in Settings) to Subject Details Popup:
+    - Set a different width for the popup
+    - Kanji Drawing Animation can be turned off
+    - Play Subject Audio automatically when popup is created

 #### [(All changelogs)](CHANGELOG.md)